basti1302/storra/README.md

 * DELETE /collection/key to delete a document

 Currently, non-existing collections are created on the fly when you access them (either by GET or by POST) instead of returning HTTP 404 Not Found.
 This is why there is no method to explicitly create a collection.
 This is simply a consequence of the fact that all existing backends handle access to non-existing collections this way.
-This behaviour will probably change in a future version or it might be configurable.
+This behaviour will probably change in a future version (it seems quite questionable that a GET should create something) or it might be configurable.